A few of my books.

 I was born and brought up in Mexia (that's pronounced Muh-HAY-uh by the natives), Texas.
 The town's most famous former citizen is Anna Nicole Smith, whom my brother taught in biology class when she was in the ninth grade.
 I've always lived in small Texas towns, unless you count Austin as a large town.
 It wasn't so large when I lived there, though.
 I attended The University of Texas at Austin for many, many years.
 My wife (the lovely Judy) says that I would never have left grad school if she hadn't forced me to get out and get a real job.
 I eventually earned my Ph.D. there, writing a dissertation on the hardboiled detective novel, and thereby putting my mystery-reading habit to good use.
 Before that, I'd gotten my M.A. at the University of North Texas (in Denton), and afterward I taught English at Howard Payne University for twelve years.
 Then I moved to scenic Alvin, Texas, where until 2002 I was the Chair of the Division of English and Fine Arts.
 I retired in August 2002 to become a either a full-time writer or a part-time bum.
 Take your pick.

 What kind of books do I write?
 All kinds, but mostly mysteries.
 The Sheriff Dan Rhodes series features the adventures of a sheriff in a small Texas county where there are no serial killers, where a naked man hiding in a dumpster is big news, and where the sheriff still has time to investigate the theft of a set of false teeth.
 The first book in this series won an Anthony Award for "best first mystery novel" in 1986.
-The latest book in the series is Red, White, and Blue Murder.
+The latest book in the series is Murder in Four Parts.

 But wait!
 There's more!
 Yes, I write nonseries books, too.
 In the mystery field, there's The Texas Capitol Murders in which you get murder, politics, and a bunch of pretty odd characters, some of whom aren't even Texas legislators.
 Blood Marks is my venture into serial killerdom, and it's completely different from anything else I've ever written.
 It's bloody and violent and the reviewers (even Kirkus!) loved it.
 Probably my best-selling book.